hygieia/hygieia/collectors/feature/gitlab/README.md

 #Gitlab port (optional, defaults to protocol default port)
 gitlab.port=80

-#Gitlab API Token (required, must be an admin account to retrieve all teams for the instance of gitlab.
-If not admin, will only retrieve teams the user belongs to)
+#Gitlab API Token (required, collector will have permission of user associated to the token)
+#If token is from admin account, will be able to view all teams, and can collect all issues
+#If token is from standard user, will show only teams that user is apart of, and can only collect issues that user could view
+#We recommend creating a Gitlab account for the collector, using it's Access Token, and adding that user to teams you want to see issues for
 gitlab.apiToken=

 ```